Applying to HEOP

 - Signed copy of the Free Application for Federal Student Aid (FAFSA) and Tuition Assistance Program (TAP) application.

-- Submit proof of income in previous year for parents and self if applicable (signed copy of 1040 income tax form or letter from any of the following applicable organizations stating the amount of money received: Social Services, Social Security, Veterans Benefits, unemployment or disability).
+- Submit proof of income for the previous two years for parents and self, if applicable, (signed copy of 1040 income tax form or letter from any of the following applicable organizations stating the amount of money received: Social Services, Social Security, Veterans Benefits, unemployment, or disability).

 - Other documents as requested by HEOP:

-Note: Students should apply for both FAFSA and TAP by no later than February 15.
+Note: Students should apply for both FAFSA and TAP by February 15.

 Transfer Students

-To transfer into HEOP at Fisher, students must have been enrolled in a special program such as HEOP, EOP, SEEK, and College Discovery at their previous institution.
+To transfer into HEOP at Fisher, students must have been enrolled in a special program such as HEOP, EOP, SEEK, or College Discovery at their previous institution.
 Verification of status is required before final acceptance.
-Acceptance into the program as a transfer is dependent on space available within HEOP.
+Acceptance into the program as a transfer depends on space available within HEOP at Fisher.